 President and Chief Executive Officer

-A native of San Francisco, Mr. Mainzer has an undergraduate degree in geography from U.C.
-Berkeley, and master’s degrees in Business Administration and Environmental Studies from Yale University.
-Mainzer and his wife Margaret have twin boys.
-He is also an amateur jazz saxophonist and dedicated student of jazz theory and history.
+He and his wife Margaret have twin boys.
+Among his non-professional pursuits, Mainzer is an amateur jazz saxophonist and dedicated student of jazz theory and history.